 Why are these carefully trained algorithms making mistakes that any human listener would find completely laughable?

-If all the computer knows is audio of people speaking in quiet recording booths, your attempted text message in a crowded restaurant is really going to push the system to its limits!
+If all the computer trains on is audio of people speaking in quiet recording booths, your attempted text message in a crowded restaurant is really going to push the system to its limits!
 If it’s only heard recordings of people who were born and raised within 5 miles of Buckingham Palace, your Canadian accent is going to lead to all sorts of confusion.

 Humans are very good at focusing on just the voice of the person they’re talking to.
 We’re able to adapt and make allowances for where they’re from or where the conversation is taking place.
 Computers still have a ways to go when it comes to those things.